evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/12-component-catalog.md

 # Chapter 12 — Component Catalog

-> *The Component Catalog defines every reusable user interface component used throughout the Coach Portal, establishing implementation standards, interaction patterns, accessibility requirements and AI integration guidelines.*
+> *The Component Catalog defines the reusable user interface components of the Nutritionist Portal, establishing consistent behaviors, accessibility, AI integration and implementation guidelines across the EVOXA ecosystem.*

 ---

 # Executive Summary

-The Coach Portal is built upon a reusable component architecture.
+The Nutritionist Portal is built using reusable UI components derived from the EVOXA Design System.

-Components are the fundamental building blocks used to construct every screen, workspace and workflow while ensuring consistency, maintainability and scalability.
+Each component follows standardized behavior, styling, accessibility and interaction rules to ensure a consistent user experience across all professional portals.

-Every component is versioned, documented and governed through the EVOXA Design System.
+The catalog provides the single source of truth for designers, frontend engineers and QA teams.

 ---